Electric cars are facing another tough year

 Shares of electric vehicle companies face another difficult year due to the continuing Ukrainian crisis and general economic uncertainty in most countries of the world.

 Tesla was one of the companies that suffered from many external challenges, which witnessed a decline in its shares in 2022.
-By December, Tesla shares had fallen by more than 60 percent since the beginning of the year, equivalent to about $ 626 billion of their value. vulgarity.
+By December, Tesla shares had fallen by more than 60 percent since the beginning of the year, equivalent to regarding $ 626 billion of their value. vulgarity.
 This was largely due to increased competition from established automakers launching new models of their own, with more manufacturers expected to enter this market in 2023.

 To entice consumers to new electric cars from well-known brands, many automakers have drastically lowered the prices of their cars below Tesla’s.